ricardoof/ricardoof/README.md

-Hello, my name is Ricardo Ferreira, I am a Computer Science student at the Federal University of Viçosa (UFV), I am in the 3rd period specializing in HTML and CSS, I am currently reinforcing my studies in JavaScript and React.
+Hello, my name is Ricardo de Oliveira Ferreira, I'm 28 years old and I'm from Itaocara - RJ, I study Computer Science at the Federal University of Viçosa (UFV), I'm in the 4th period, I have knowledge in C++, HTML, CSS, JavaScript, React and intermediate English.

 ## Tools and Technologie
 <div>